nchenevey1/gimp-comfy-tools/README.md

 ## <a id="info" href="#toc">General Information</a>
 * Must have https://github.com/Acly/comfyui-tooling-nodes for sending and receiving websocket png data

-* Uses a temporary png file saved in specified directory
-  - This is because the comfyui-tooling-nodes "Load Mask (Base64)", "Load Image (Base64)", and "Send Image (WebSocket)" all use Base64 encoded binary data from PNG

 * Currently uses specific nodes
   - (Default EmptyLatentImage node, CheckPointLoderSimple node, CLIPTextEncode node, and KSampler node)